Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network: INTRODUCTION

 Recently, many efforts have been devoted to provable deep learning methods with algorithmic guarantees, particularly training overparametrized neural networks by gradient descent (GD) or other gradient-based optimization.
 It has been shown that with enough overparametrization, e.g., neural network width tends to infinity, training DNN resembles a kernel method with a specific kernel called as ``neural tangent kernel'' (NTK) \citep{jacot2018neural}.
 In the NTK regime, GD can provably minimize the training error to zero in both regression \citep{du2018gradient,li2018learning,arora2019fine, zou2019improved} and classification \citep{ji2019implicit, ji2019polylogarithmic, lyu2019gradient} settings.
-The corresponding generalization error bounds are developed to ensure prediction performance on unseen data.
+Corresponding generalization error bounds are developed to ensure prediction performance on unseen data.
 However, a closer inspection of these generalization results reveals that they only hold under the noiseless assumption, i.e., the response variable is deterministic given the explanatory variables.
 For overparametrized neural networks, the training loss can be minimized to zero so that the generalization error equals the population loss, which cannot be zero in the presence of noises.
 As random noises are ubiquitous in the real world, theoretical guarantees and provable learning algorithms that take into account of random noises are much needed in practice.

-In contrast, classic nonparametric statistics literature demonstrate that in the presence of noises, the $L_2$ estimation error can still go to zero with possibly optimal rates as established in \citep{stone1982optimal}.
+In contrast, classic nonparametric statistics literature demonstrate that in the presence of noises, the $L_2$ estimation error can still go to zero with possibly optimal rates as established in \cite{stone1982optimal}.
 To further investigate how overparametrized neural networks trained via GD work and how well they can learn the underlying true function with noisy data, we consider the classic nonparametric regression setting.
-Assume data $ \{(\bx_i, y_i)\}_{i=1}^n$ are generated from
+Suppose we observe data $ \{(\bx_i, y_i)\}_{i=1}^n$, given by

+where $f^*$ is the ground truth, $\bx_i\in \RR^d$, and $\epsilon_i$'s are i.i.d. random noises with mean 0 and finite variance $\sigma^2$.
+In this work, we consider neural network estimators $\hat f$ produced by overparametrized one-hidden-layer ReLU neural networks, where the number of neurons can be much larger than the sample size, and investigate how fast the $L_2$ estimation error $\|\hat{f}-f^*\|_2$ converges to zero as sample size grows.